keboola/connection-docs/components/data-apps/index.md

 See the [examples](#Examples) below for usage of the Keboola Storage Python Client.

 ## Deployment and App Management
 {% include warning.html content="Once the data app is deployed, its URL will be publicly available!
-Keboola does provide two authorization methods." %}
+Keboola provides two authorization methods." %}

 ### Authorization
-We recommend to use authorization methods provided by Keboola.
+We recommend using the authorization methods provided by Keboola.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-authentication.png)

-1. **Simple Authorization**: This method allows you to authenticate one user using a username and password.
+1. **Simple Authorization**: This method allows you to authenticate a user using a username and password.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-authentication-basic.png)

-2. **OIDC (OpenID Connect) Authorization**: This method enables users to log in to your app using your SSO providers without the need of having their own existing Keboola accounts.
+2. **OIDC (OpenID Connect) Authorization**: This enables users to log into your app using your Single Sign-On (SSO) providers providers.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-authentication-oidc.png)